Gerardo Reyes (baseball): Los Angeles Angels

 On August 30, 2020, Reyes was traded to the Los Angeles Angels for Jason Castro.
+He did not play in a game for the Angels due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On March 5, 2021, Reyes was outrighted off of the 40-man roster.
-After suffering a sprain of the ulnar collateral ligament of the elbow, on March 11, 2021, it was announced that Reyes would undergo Tommy John surgery and miss the 2021 season as a result.
-He elected free agency on November 10, 2022.
-He re-signed a minor league deal on December 31, 2022.
+After suffering a sprain of the ulnar collateral ligament of the elbow, on March 11, it was announced that Reyes would undergo Tommy John surgery and miss the 2021 season as a result.
+Reyes was assigned to the Triple-A Salt Lake Bees in 2022 upon his return from injury.
+In 46 appearances, he posted a 3-4 record and 3.74 ERA with 58 strikeouts and 6 saves in 45 2/3 innings pitched.